WHAT YOU SHOULD KNOW:

 - Drink oral rehydration solution: Oral rehydration solution (ORS) has the right amounts of water, salts, and sugar that you need to replace lost body fluids.
 Ask what kind of ORS you or your child should use, how much to drink, and where to get it.

-Follow up with your or your child's primary healthcare provider as directed:
+Follow up with your or your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

-Contact you or your child's primary healthcare provider if:
+Contact you or your child's healthcare provider if:

 - You have abdominal pain and a fever higher than 103°F.